 User Engagement Metrics

-Gain insights into how your content is performing by looking at user engagement metrics such as bounce rate, time on page, and click-throughs using GA4 reporting.
+Gain insights into how your content is performing by looking at user engagement metrics such as bounce rate, time on page, and click-throughs using Google Analytics.

 Duplicate or Thin Content